 The Advanced Nursing Assistant Hospital Certificate curriculum further prepares the health care provider with the necessary skills to seek employment at Mayo Clinic hospitals or other related service areas as a Patient Care Assistant (PCA).
 Taking all of the Nursing Assistant components will increase employment opportunities.

-In addition to the State Background check, all students pursuing the Advanced Hospital Nursing Assistant Certificate must also pass a National Background Check.
+In addition to the State background check, all students pursuing the Advanced Hospital Nursing Assistant Certificate must also complete and pass a national background check prior to the clinical experience.